B4st13n/DLG_Extract/readme.md

 ## Technologies

-TlkToSql is written in C# Net Core 3.1.
+DlgExtract is written in C# Net 7.0.

 ## Compiling